nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 Billy?”
 Jake’s greeting.

 “I say Ise gwineta blow.
 Toss off that theah liquor, you two.
-Ise gwineta blow champagne as mah compliments, old top.” ...
+Ise gwineta blow champagne as mah compliments, old top.”<span class="three-dots"></span>

 “Heah’s good luck t’you, boh, and plenty of joy-stuff and happiness,” continued Billy, when the champagne was poured.
 “You sure been hugging it close this week.”

-Jake smiled and looked foolish....The second cook, whom he had not seen since he quitted the railroad, entered the cabaret with a mulatto girl on his arm and looked round for seats.
+Jake smiled and looked foolish.<span class="three-dots"></span>The second cook, whom he had not seen since he quitted the railroad, entered the cabaret with a mulatto girl on his arm and looked round for seats.
 Jake stood up and beckoned him over to his table.